Narodni-repozitar/developer-docs/docs/technology/invenio/architecture.md

 The UI chain in invenio comprises of two technologies:

 * Server-side rendering with jinja2 templating is used for record landing ("detail") page.
-  Using statically rendered pages leads to better SEO even for non-javascript crawlers (whatsapp, twitter, ...)
+  Using statically rendered pages helps to better SEO even for non javascript-enabled crawlers (whatsapp, twitter, ...)
 * Client-side rendering with React is used for deposit forms, search page and administration as these are usually not indexed in search engines.
 Using client-side technology here gives better user experience and faster responses.